Sowmya-Iyer/BayesianAdversarialDefense/README.md

 `config_bayesian.py`: Hyperparameters for `main_bayesian` file.
 `main_frequentist.py`: Train and Evaluate non-Bayesian (Frequentist) models.
 `config_frequentist.py`: Hyperparameters for `main_frequentist` file.
-'AttackingModels.ipynb' : Attacks performed on BNNs and plot generated
+`AttackingModels.ipynb` : Attacks performed on BNNs and plot generated

 A detailed report written as a part of course project for CS690- Deep Learning Course at Purdue University is given.